Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 - Against the spread, Arkansas is 6-1-0 this season.

-- Arkansas is 6-0 against the spread and 4-1 overall in games when it records more than 19.2 points.
+- When Arkansas scores more than 19.2 points, it is 6-0 against the spread and 4-1 overall.

-- In games that Arkansas piles up more than 322.3 yards, the team is 6-0 against the spread and 4-1 overall.
+- In games that Arkansas churns out over 322.3 yards, the team is 6-0 against the spread and 4-1 overall.

-- The Razorbacks have turned the ball over four times this season, one fewer than the Tigers have forced (5).
+- The Razorbacks have four giveaways this season, while the Tigers have five takeaways .

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.